-The health status of the source animal could influence the safety of cell-cultured food because of the potential for a microbiological hazard to enter the cell line at the point of acquiring the primary cells, usually obtained by biopsy (FAO/WHO 2023; FSA 2023).
-The potential frequency of contamination of the cell line from the source animal can be reduced by veterinary examination and quarantine of animals intended to be donors, and the banking of multiple cell lines to reduce the number of animals to be biopsied (Merten 2002).
-Currently, the relationship between the health status of the source animal, the likelihood of introducing microbiological hazards to cell lines, and severity of consequences to human health is not clear and further research is required to better understand the level of risk.
-Developing cell lines from healthy animals is key to managing any potential zoonotic risk of foodborne pathogens stemming from the initial phase of the cell culturing process.
+Developing cell lines from healthy animals is key to managing potential zoonotic risk of foodborne pathogens from the initial phase of the cell culturing process.
+The health status of the source animal could influence the safety of cell-cultured food through the potential for a microbiological hazard to enter the cell line at the point of acquiring the primary cells (FAO/WHO 2023; FSA 2023).
+Potential contamination of a cell line from the source animal can be reduced by veterinary examination and quarantine of animals intended to be donors, and banking of multiple cell lines to reduce the number of animals to be biopsied (Merten 2002).
+The relationship between the health status of the source animal, the likelihood of introducing microbiological hazards to cell lines, and severity of consequences to human health through consumption of cultured cell products is an area that would benefit from further research to better understand the level of risk.

-However, there is less risk where primary avian cells are isolated from inside eggs as embryonic cells.
-Only microbial pathogens that were in the adult birds, that infected the reproductive system and were able to be transmitted via vertical transmission could potentially be present in the subsequent cultured quail cell line.
+There is less risk where primary avian cells are isolated from inside eggs as embryonic cells.
+Only microbial pathogens that were present in the adult bird, that infected the reproductive system and able to be vertically transmitted could potentially be present in the subsequent cultured quail cell line.

-Vow provided evidence, in the form of an official Veterinary Certificate, verifying that the farm where the quail eggs were sourced was subject to official monitoring.
+Vow provided evidence, in the form of an official veterinary certificate, verifying the farm where the quail eggs were sourced was subject to official monitoring.
 According to the certificate, no animal diseases or animal epidemics were officially identified in the quail breeding facility.
 No increased losses in the stock were documented by the owner that would indicate an endemic infection.
 Additionally, a microbiological examination of the eggs from the egg packing station in 2018 did not reveal any evidence of Salmonella.
-The cell line supplier (forming the csMCB/csWCB), concluded that the source animals were healthy and free from disease, and therefore the eggs were suitable as donors to establish the primary cell line.
-As part of meeting Australian biosecurity requirements, the cell line supplier provided declarations including that the cell lines had no signs of contamination, including cytopathic effects, with adventitious infectious agents or microbial contamination.
-They also declared that the cell line and/or avian derived media used to support the cell line has been sourced from animals free from avian influenza, Newcastle disease and virulent infectious bursal disease, or the cell line/media has been tested and found free of these pathogens.
-In addition, Vow applies the cell bank concept (vMCB and vWCB) that reduces the number of cell aliquots that need to be sourced from the cell line supplier and undertakes additional microbiological testing of the cell line for Influenza Type A, Newcastle Disease virus, Chlamydiacae spp. and Mycoplasma spp.
+The cell line supplier (forming the csMCB/csWCB) concluded the source animals in the facility were healthy and free from disease, and therefore their eggs were suitable as donors to establish a primary cell line.
+As part of meeting Australian biosecurity requirements, the cell line supplier provided declarations the cell lines had no signs of contamination, including cytopathic effects, with adventitious infectious agents or microbial contamination.
+They also declared the cell line and/or avian derived media used to support the cell line have been sourced from animals free from diseases of biosecurity concern (such as avian influenza, Newcastle disease and virulent infectious bursal disease), or the cell line and/or media was tested and found free of these pathogens.
+Vow applies the cell bank concept (vMCB and vWCB) that reduces the number of cell aliquots to be sourced from the cell line supplier and tests the cell line for Influenza Type A, Newcastle Disease virus, Chlamydiacae spp. and Mycoplasma spp.